 The Actel ACTgen Macro Builder generates a large variety of commonly used functions in seconds.
 Structural netlists can be generated in EDIF, VHDL, Verilog, Viewlogic, Mentor Graphics, and Cadence.
-Further, behavioral models can be generated such as, VHDL and Verilog for most parameterized functions (the behavioral models can be used in a simulation environment).
+Furthermore, VHDL and Verilog behavioral models can be generated for most parameterized functions (the behavioral models can be used in a simulation environment).